BykaWF/SpringSecurityGuide/README.md

 ### Basic Authentication

-To learn more about implementing Basic Authentication in this project, please refer to the [`basic-auth` branch](../../tree/basic-auth).
+To learn more about implementing Basic Authentication in this project, please refer to the [`Basic Auth branch`](https://github.com/BykaWF/SpringSecurityGuide/tree/Basic-Auth).

 In the `basic-auth` branch, you will find code examples and detailed instructions on setting up Basic Authentication for your application.